 Jordan Elias, a Girard Gibbs partner, represents consumers and investors injured by corporate violations.
 He has pursued civil claims against monopolists, price-fixing cartels, oil and tobacco companies, and the nation’s largest banks.
 In addition, over the past decade Jordan has taken on pharmaceutical companies for collusion leading to inflated prescription drug prices.

-Jordan also serves as Coordinating Editor for the American Bar Association’s Survey of Federal Class Action Law.
-Other treatises to which Jordan has contributed include California State Antitrust and Unfair Competition Law, The Class Action Fairness Act: Law and Strategy, and California Class Actions and Coordinated Proceedings.
-He has prepared and presented continuing legal education material at seminars held by the Practising Law Institute, ALI CLE, and Strafford Publications.
+A former Chief Arbitrator for the San Francisco Bar Association’s attorney-client fee disputes program, Jordan now serves on the program’s Executive Committee.
+He is Chair of the Antitrust Subcommittee of the American Bar Association’s Litigation Section of Class Actions and Derivative Suits.
+He is also Coordinating Editor for the American Bar Association’s Survey of Federal Class Action Law.
+Other treatises to which Jordan has contributed include California State Antitrust and Unfair Competition Law, California Class Actions and Coordinated Proceedings and The Class Action Fairness Act: Law and Strategy.
+He has developed and presented continuing legal education material at seminars held by the Practising Law Institute, ALI CLE and Strafford Publications.

 Early in his career, Jordan clerked for the late Judge Cynthia Holcomb Hall of the U.S. Court of Appeals for the Ninth Circuit.
 He then defended technology companies in securities and intellectual property cases at Wilson Sonsini Goodrich & Rosati.
 Wilson Sonsini honored Jordan with its John Wilson Award for his successful pro bono advocacy on behalf of immigrants from Haiti, Sri Lanka, Indonesia and the Philippines.
 In 2008, Jordan moved to Lieff Cabraser Heimann & Bernstein, where he practiced for several years.